“It’s not the tools that you have faith in – tools are just tools. They work, or they don’t work. It’s people you have faith in or not.” – Steve Jobs

 Having the best quality set of paintbrushes doesn’t make you the next Picasso.
 Nor does having a great computer and a code editor make you a great programmer.
 Every trade has its tools but those tools are nothing without the skills behind them.

 In short, productivity tools can make you productive, but they can’t do it alone.

 Productivity tools refer to programs and applications that make daily office life easier.
 Think about project management tools, time management systems, presentation programs, and communication software.
-The kind of tools that have revolutionized the way we conduct tasks and day-to-day business operations.
+These type of tools have revolutionized the way we conduct tasks and day-to-day business operations.

 You’re probably using several right now, and you probably can’t imagine how things would get done if you didn’t have them.